-Every house goes crazy with lights, inflatables, and Christmas lights on the 1900 block of Eucalyptus Ave. in San Carlos every evening from Dec.
-5th-Dec.
-25th.
+Every house goes crazy with lights, inflatables, and Christmas lights on the 1900 block of Eucalyptus Ave. in San Carlos every evening in December (dates TBA for 2024).
 This is the spot to see Christmas lights in the Bay Area!
 This area of San Carlos is serious about the holidays.
 A few examples:

 - During the month of December, traffic flows one way.